On Grothendieck--Serre's conjecture concerning principal G-bundles over reductive group schemes:I: A basic nice triple

 where

 and

 Note that $q_U$ is {\it a smooth morphism with geometrically irreducible fibres of dimension one}.
 Indeed, observe that $q_U$ is a base change via $p_U$ of the morphism $p$ which has the desired properties.
-Taking the base change via $p_U$ of the finite surjective morphism $\pi:X\to\Aff^1\times S$ we get {\it a finite surjective morphism
+Note that $\mathcal X$ is irreducible.
+Indeed, $U$ is irreducible and the fibre of $q_U$ over the generic point of $U$ is irreducible.